skyzh/BPlusTree/README.md

 ## Limitations

 Number of pages in memory must be larger than those required for a single search, because page swapping is done after one operation.

+## Todo

+* Reduce overhead in serialize and deserialize by passing istream as argument

+* Reduce page swap overhead by introducing read-only page request